-An adventurous 10-day, 2500-kilometre journey following the Warlu Way from Broome to Exmouth, with some luxury along the way.
+How to have an adventurous 10-day, 2500-kilometre road trip following the Warlu Way from Broome to Exmouth, with some luxury along the way.

 Our odyssey begins in Broome and takes us initially to Eighty Mile Beach, a 360-kilometre drive along the coastal plain, where we spend our first starlit night at the caravan park, sheltered behind shell-strewn dunes.

 The next morning we cut inland to Marble Bar, a mining settlement dubbed “the hottest town in Australia”.
 For 161 consecutive days in 1923/1924, the temperature here remained above 37.8 degrees.

 When we arrive at lunchtime, it is a degree hotter than that, so we retreat to the Ironclad Hotel, built in 1892 to cater to thirsty miners.
 The only other patron is old-timer ‘Bung’, who looks like he hasn’t left the bar in years.
 We understand Bung’s torpor when we spend the night in Doolena Gorge, a short drive to the north.
 It is hot, dry, undisturbed by other visitors and mesmerising, especially when the setting sun ignites its red rock walls and cloaks the gorge in echoing shadows.

 Over the next few days we journey along the Pilbara coast, searching out unspoilt corners away from Port Hedland and Karratha, towns at the centre of the region’s thriving iron ore, gas and oil industries.